-Johnson Controls acquires magnetic bearing firm
+Johnson Controls acquires magnetic bearing firm8th November 2019

 USA: Johnson Controls is to acquire US active magnetic bearing technology company Synchrony, part of Siemens Gas and Power.